-The recycling process is then completed by one or more rinsing and drying phases of the flakes before extrusion into granules.
-The Sorema de-inking process is mainly applied to post-industrial waste, but it is also being studied for use in post-consumer waste recycling plants.
+The recycling process is then completed by one or more rinsing and drying phases of the flakes, before an eventual extrusion into granules.

+The Sorema "deinking" process is mainly applied to post-industrial waste, but it is also being studied for use in post-consumer waste recycling plants.

-Very good results have been achieved in numerous applications.
-Unfortunately, not all types of printing inks are completely removable.
-For this reason, the pilot plant line in operation at Sorema's laboratory, located in Alzate Brianza, Italy, has been optimised with the necessary full-scale modules for the de-inking.
+Very good results have been achieved in numerous applications, but unfortunately, not all types of printing inks are completely removable.
+For this reason, the pilot plant line in operation at Sorema's laboratory, located in Alzate Brianza, has been optimized with the necessary full-scale modules for the "deinking".

-The Sorema laboratory is available and open to customers for de-inking tests in order to validate the process with their products and optimise the chemical formulation and washing times.
-These tests can also be completed with the in-house extrusion phase to verify results.
+Sorema laboratory is available and open to customers for "deinking" tests in order to validate the process with their products and optimize the chemical formulation and washing times.
+These tests can also be completed with the "in-house" extrusion phase to verify the achieved results.